MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 Create a new table in Microsoft Dataverse with at least two columns to include in the view.
 If you want to use an existing table instead of creating a new table, skip to [Create the view](#create-the-view).

-1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com), and sign in as an admin.
+1. Sign in to [https://powerapps.microsoft.com](https://powerapps.microsoft.com) as an admin.

     ![powerapps.microsoft.com.](media/custom-view-powerapps.PNG "powerapps.microsoft.com")